DonHK-97/GNN_COSE474_Project/README.md

 So I just build one!

 By concatanating with other dataset that includes, categories, ad_methods, time of accesses.
-Finally we now have 414,805 features of medium sized dataset for our GNN model.
+Finally we now have 414,805 features of medium sized dataset for our GNN GCMC model.